 Although the majority of commuting trips in the town are by private automobile, Cranford is somewhat unusual for a town of its size for having a substantial number of people who use public transportation.
 For a lot of people, the train helps to get to and from their jobs every morning, which benefits everyone in the Cranford area by reducing both traffic and air pollution.

+Cranford is a somewhat ethnically-diverse town.
 The people who call Cranford home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Cranford residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Cranford include Italian, German, Polish, and English.
+The greatest number of Cranford residents report their race to be White, followed by Asian.
+Important ancestries of people in Cranford include Irish, Italian, German, Polish, and English.

 The most common language spoken in Cranford is English.
 Other important languages spoken here include Spanish and Portuguese.